aws-samples/wastecollector-planner/README.md

 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file, it also includes third party libraries see THIRD-PARTY-LICENSES
+See the LICENSE file.

 ## What we are going to build.